d4rkr00t/vscode-open-in-github/README.md

 * Open the file in GitHub — "Open In GitHub: File"
 * Open the blame in GitHub — "Open In GitHub: Blame"
+* Open the history in GitHub — "Open In GitHub: History"

 ![Commands](assets/commands.png)
 ![Multiple remotes](assets/multiple-remotes-and-branches.png)